Skip to content

 Regulations: 11 AAC 94

-An application fee must be submitted with the application, and there is an annual fee required with the permit.
+An application fee of $100 must be submitted with the application, and there is an annual fee required of $25 per year.
 The Department may also request a performance guarantee (bond) on the cabin site.
 The bond is to ensure compliance by the permittee and upon removal of the cabin the bond will be relinquished to the permittee.
-For a detailed list of all fees, see 11 AAC 05.180 and Director's Fee Order No. 3 PDF .

 Current Alaska Trapping Regulations